Isoporhode/numpyTm/README.md

 # numpyTm
-Tsetlin machine implementation with focus on numpy and boolean algebra
+Tsetlin machine implementation with focus on numpy and boolean algebra - In progress